-As Jung’s words below suggest, participation in our Seminar is an experience, one that is both uniquely yours while guided and contained in 9 monthly meetings throughout the year.
+As Jung’s words below suggest, participation in our Seminar is an experience that is both uniquely yours, guided and contained in 9 monthly meetings throughout the year.
 There is much to be encountered by all of us when approaching psyche with such intention.
 The following details will hopefully orient you to the outer process, just as we hope to provide an opportunity for the more significant inner one - a process that is not linear, nor always rational.

 "One cannot just think up a system or truth which would give the patient what he needs in order to live, namely faith, hope, love, and understanding.

 These four achievements of human endeavor are so many gifts of grace, which are neither to be taught nor learned, neither given nor taken, neither withheld nor earned, since they come through experience, which is an irrational datum not subject to human will and caprice."

 Jung wrote that "Experiences cannot be made.
 They happen – yet fortunately their independence of man’s activity is not absolute but relative.
 We can draw closer to them – that much lies within our human reach….The way to experience…is a venture which requires us to commit ourselves with our whole being."

 The Texas Seminar provides a professional level of education in Analytical Psychology and is the local didactic seminar for candidates in analytic training with the Inter-Regional Society of Jungian Analysts (IRSJA).
 We attempt to promote a forum for both didactic learning of analytic psychology and for the conscious development of oneself as an analyst.